Towards annotation-efficient segmentation via image-to-image translation: Experiments

+We created a 2D brain tumor segmentation dataset that corresponds to the problem definition for which we propose our segmentation training method.
+Specifically, we created a dataset with a set of known healthy cases (domain A) and a set of (diseased, domain P) cases known to present cancerous tumors.
+Pixel-level reference segmentations were made available for only a subset of the diseased cases.
+Both healthy and diseased cases were created from the 3D brain tumor segmentation challenge (BraTS) 2017 MRI volumes, all of which contain brain tumors.

+Using 210 high grade glioma (HGG) volumes and 75 low grade glioma (LGG) volumes in the BraTS training set, we allocated 80\% of the data for training, 10\% of the data as a validation subset for hyperparameter tuning, model selection, and early stopping and 10\% for final testing and comparison to baseline methods.
+Training, validation, and testing subsets all had approximately equal proportions of HGG and LGG cases.
+No volumes were represented in more than one subset; models must generalize across cases.
+Splitting the volumes into axial slices as described below, 8475 healthy slices (domain A) and 7729 tumor slices (domain P) were generated.

+Healthy cases were collected from axial slices without tumors.
+As in ~\cite{cohen2018distribution}, we split the slices into two hemispheres and selected only those half-slices of which at least 25\% of the area is brain tissue, so as to better balance the slice distributions between the two domains A and P. Considering that more tumors may be found in larger brain slices, this ensures that slice sizes and locations are more equally represented in A and P and the main difference between them is the absence or presence of tumor.
+In P, we also limited the minimal number of tumor pixels to 1\% of brain pixels.

+We pre-processed every volume by mean-centering the brain regions and dividing them by five times their standard deviations, considering only brain tissue and ignoring the background.
+Finally, we used half-slices extracted from the processed volumes as model inputs.
+Each input has four channels, corresponding to four registered MRI sequences: T1, T2, T1C, and FLAIR.

-We trained the proposed model and baselines with reference labels available for 1\% of the training data.
-As shown in Table~\ref{tab:results}, the proposed model achieves a $0.79$ Dice score, significantly outperforming both the segmentation baseline, $0.69$, and the semi-supervised autoencoding baseline, $0.79$.
-Image translation and segmentation examples are shown in Figure~\ref{fig:brats_translation}.
-As evident in the figure, lesions were well removed by image-to-image translation.
-Unlike with the cluttered MNIST data, some of the sequences (T1, T1c) result in fairly complicated residuals that are nonetheless correctly reinterpreted as segmentations via the residual decoder.
+We trained the proposed model and baselines with reference annotations available for approximately 1\% of the training data.
+In order to sample the same number of healthy slices as diseased slices in each batch and epoch, some healthy slices were sampled more than once in an epoch.
+As shown in Table~\ref{tab:results}, the proposed model achieves a $0.83$ Dice score, significantly outperforming the segmentation baseline ($0.69$) and the semi-supervised autoencoding ($0.73$) and mean teacher ($0.75$) baselines.
+Figure~\ref{fig:relative} shows how much of the gap is covered by each method between segmentation using 1\% of the data vs using 100\% of the data; viewed in this way, the proposed method covers 64\% $\pm$ 7\% of the gap, as compared to 28\% $\pm$ 5\% or 18\% $\pm$ 18\% by the mean teacher and autoencoding baselines, respectively.